The Gods Themselves: References to science

 At the time of writing, quasars had been only recently discovered and were not well understood.
 In the story Lamont suggests that quasars are in fact parts of galaxies that have undergone sudden increase in the strength of the strong nuclear force, resulting in an explosion of fusion energy.
 It is not certain if Asimov took into account the nature of solar fusion, where the primary reaction rate is governed by the weak nuclear force, transforming protons into neutrons, while the strong force governs the amount of energy released during reactions.

 The book mentions quarks, but confines its discussion of the strong force to pions, which are the carriers of the force that binds protons and neutrons together, while gluons bind quarks within protons and neutrons.
 At the time, gluons were only suspected to exist while particles thought to be quarks had been observed directly.

 Similarly, the Etruscan language and particularly Etruscan writings had not yet been translated and were enigmatic.
 As of 2022, the language's possible relation to any other known language remains unproven.
 The character Bronowski is imagined to have solved the puzzle by considering the Basque language, which is also unique in Europe, as a relative of ancient Etruscan.
 Bronowski decides to help Lamont when the president of the university refers to the language as "Itascan", confusing it with Lake Itasca.
-He resolves to do something that "even that idiot will remember".
+He resolves to do something that "even that knot-head will have to get straight."